 LSP recommends that the Minnesota Pollution Control Agency include a second tier for higher carbon sequestration potential from continuous living cover and managed rotational grazing.
-We suggest convening a panel and identifying people who use and research the best managed rotational grazing and continuous living cover systems to help the agency set those rates.
+In the policy recommendations, we suggest convening a panel and identifying people who use and research the best managed rotational grazing and continuous living cover systems to help the agency set those rates.
 Further analysis with process models will be useful.